Tukituki (electorate)

-Tukituki is a New Zealand parliamentary electorate, and it returns one Member of Parliament to the New Zealand House of Representatives.
+Tukituki is a New Zealand parliamentary electorate in Hawke's Bay.
+It returns one member of Parliament to the New Zealand House of Representatives.
 It was established for the 1996 general election and is named after the Tukituki River.
+Neighbouring electorates are Napier to the north, Wairarapa to the south, and Rangitīkei over the ranges to the west.

-The current member for Tukituki is Catherine Wedd of the National Party, who won the seat from first-term Labour MP Anna Lorck at the 2023 general election.
+The current member of Parliament is Catherine Wedd of the National Party, who won the seat from first-term Labour MP Anna Lorck at the 2023 general election.